Race (human categorization): Defining race

 The establishment of racial boundaries often involves the subjugation of groups defined as racially inferior, as in the one-drop rule used in the 19th-century United States to exclude those with any amount of African ancestry from the dominant racial grouping, defined as "white".
 Such racial identities reflect the cultural attitudes of imperial powers dominant during the age of European colonial expansion.
 This view rejects the notion that race is biologically defined.

-According to geneticist David Reich, "while race may be a social construct, differences in genetic ancestry that happen to correlate to many of today's racial constructs are real."
+According to geneticist David Reich, "while race may be a social construct, differences in genetic ancestry that happen to correlate to many of today's racial constructs are real".
 In response to Reich, a group of 67 scientists from a broad range of disciplines wrote that his concept of race was "flawed" as "the meaning and significance of the groups is produced through social interventions".

 Although commonalities in physical traits such as facial features, skin color, and hair texture comprise part of the race concept, this linkage is a social distinction rather than an inherently biological one.
 Other dimensions of racial groupings include shared history, traditions, and language.
-For instance, African-American English is a language spoken by many African Americans, especially in areas of the United States where racial segregation exists.
-Furthermore, people often self-identify as members of a race for political reasons.
+For instance, African-American English is a dialect of English spoken by many African Americans, especially in areas of the United States where racial segregation formerly existed.
+Furthermore, many people often will self-identify as members of a race for political reasons.